SrikarRanganath/PRINTO/OpenCV/README.md

 This will give you 55 samples of (r,g,b)

 4) Take these channels independently each at a time and put the array in transform_red _green or _blue.py files.
+5) After generating the LUT, put these arrays in validate.py
+6) run validate.py by giving the scanned image as argument

+NEXT STEPS:

+1) Check if you can adjust the gain of the camera so that range in scanned palette is increased
+2) Check if there is any cross channel coupling